 Electrical Engineering, Bachelor of Science

 The Department of Electrical and Computer Engineering offers a complete electrical engineering undergraduate program to students on the City (Lincoln) and Scott (Omaha) campuses of the University of Nebraska.
-Curriculum requirements for the electrical engineering major are nearly identical on both campuses and students can complete all degree requirements on either campus.
+Curriculum requirements are nearly identical on both campuses and students can complete all degree requirements on either campus.

 Electrical engineering is concerned with the production, transmission, and utilization of electrical energy and the creation, transmission and processing of information.
-This includes power generation and transmission systems, motors, batteries and control systems, as well as radio frequency (RF) systems, telecommunications, remote sensing, signal processing, digital circuits, instrumentation, audio, video and opto-electronics.
+This includes power generation and transmission systems,renewable energy,electric transportation,automated vehicle systems, control systems, and power electronics as well as radio frequency (RF) systems, telecommunications, remote sensing, bioinformatics, computer vision ,biomedical engineering,signal processing, analog & digital circuits, instrumentation, audio, video and opto-electronics.
 Employment opportunities for electrical engineers cover a wide spectrum of activities including design, development, research, sales, and management.
 These activities are carried on in industrial organizations, public and private utilities, the communications and computer industry, governmental and educational institutions, and consulting engineering firms.
 The objective of this major is to offer students an education to become productive electrical engineers and be active, contributing citizens of the nation and the world.

-This department has over 40 faculty involved in research related to electronic materials, nanotechnology, optical systems, communications, biomedical applications, signal processing, microelectronics design, energy systems, and electromagnetics.
-Students are encouraged to participate in research activities, and have opportunities to travel and present their work at research conferences.
+This department has over 40 faculty involved in research related to electronic materials, nanotechnology, optical systems, communications, biomedical applications, signal processing, integrated circuit design, energy systems, and electromagnetics.
+Students are encouraged to participate in research activities and have opportunities to travel and present their research results.

 The department has extensive research facilities for all areas including state of the art computing facilities, integrated circuits and systems research facilities, communications and signal processing laboratories, applied electromagnetics research, solid state laboratories, nanostructures research, electro-optics research and energy systems laboratories.

 The curriculum is designed to provide a broad education in fundamental principles and laboratory applications, and an awareness of the socioeconomic impact of technology.
-Technical electives are normally selected from advanced courses in electrical engineering to provide for specialization in selected areas as well as breadth and depth of knowledge.
-However, technical electives can also be selected from courses offered by other departments of the College of Engineering or from appropriate courses in physics, chemistry, mathematics, and biological sciences.
+Technical electives are normally selected from advanced courses in electrical engineering to provide for specialization in selected areas.
+However, technical electives can also be selected from courses offered by other departments of the College of Engineering or from appropriate physics, chemistry, mathematics, and biological sciences courses.

 Accreditation